Onder Albayram PhD

 Biography

-Dr. Albayram is an Assistant Professor in the Department of Medicine, Department of Pathology and Laboratory and Department of Neuroscience at the Medical University of South Carolina.
-Dr. Albayram has completed a M.S. in neuropharmacology at the Department of Pharmacological Sciences, University of Southern California in Los Angeles, California.
-He has completed the Ph.D. in Neurobiology at the Institute of Molecular Psychiatry, University of Bonn in Germany.
-Dr. Albayram completed his faculty training in Translational Neuroscience perspective at Harvard Medical School.
+Dr. Albayram is an Associate Professor in the Department of Medicine, Department of Pathology and Laboratory, and Department of Neuroscience at the Medical University of South Carolina.
+He earned his M.S. in Neuropharmacology from the Department of Pharmacological Sciences at the University of Southern California in Los Angeles, and completed his Ph.D. in Neurobiology at the Institute of Molecular Psychiatry at the University of Bonn in Germany.
+He subsequently pursued faculty-level training in translational neuroscience at Harvard Medical School.

 Selected Publications

 - Bilkei-Gorzo A*, Albayram O*, Draffehn A, Michel K, Piyanova A, Oppenheimer H, Dvir-Ginzberg M, Rácz I, Ulas T, Imbeault S, Bab I, Schultze JL, Zimmer A. (2017) A chronic low dose of Δ9-tetrahydrocannabinol (THC) restores cognitive function in old mice.
-Nature Medicine
+Nature Medicine.
+23(6):782-787.

 |